 The Regional Materials & Manufacturing Network (RM2N) 2020 Symposium will be held on January 21, 2020 at UW–Parkside.
 In addition to networking and student interaction, there will be discussions on how industry can tap into senior capstone and other student project opportunities.
-There will be a number of capstone coordinators from UW Madison, Platteville, and other schools there to answer questions.
-Also, Matt Keener from Greenheck Fan Corp., will talk about Greenheck’s approach to innovation using student projects.
-Registration and more information can be found here.
+Questions?
+Contact conference organizer William Parker at firstname.lastname@example.org.